 Developing countries and New gTLDs

-The Milestone Report published for public comment today deals with a very important issue: how should ICANN help New generic top-level domain (New gTLD) applicants from developing countries?
+The Milestone Report published for public comment today deals with a very important issue: how should ICANN help and/or setup a program to help New generic top-level domain (New gTLD) applicants from developing countries?

 A Working Group (WG) formed by ICANN stakeholders has been working since April 2010 to address this issue.
 This WG was formed after a Resolution from ICANN Board of Directors in __________ 2010 that asked ICANN’s stakeholder community "...to develop a sustainable approach to providing support to applicants requiring assistance in applying for and operating new gTLDs."